alan-turing-institute/KnowledgeFlows/report/report.md

 shown in these tables is that the transitions are dominated by female workers (number of transition of female workers is X times larger than the male workers on average).

-TODO: WRITE OBSERVATION ABOUT THE TABLES
+TODO: WRITE OBSERVATION ABOUT THE TABLES ONCE THEY ARE OUT OF THE SECURE LAB.

 Table 2.
 Number of labour transitions observed between 4-digit industries every year from 1997 to 2018 in the ASHE dataset using the **connections**